-Don’t walk around in unfamiliar areas after dark, particularly if there is light foot traffic.
+- Don’t walk around in unfamiliar areas after dark, particularly if there is light foot traffic.
 Walking back drunk is also a recipe for trouble.
 This is what they call “dando papaya” or giving Papaya which is basically an invitation for someone to rob you — more on that in a second.

 - Unlike the US, it isn’t as simple as saying “avoid the bad neighborhoods” because you are actually probably more likely to get robbed as a tourist in Poblado rather than in El Centro — El Centro has higher crime figures overall, but Poblado is a popular target because that’s where the “rich people” are.
 To date, the only robbery I’ve witnessed here was on the corner of Parque Lleras at midday on a Sunday.

 - Don’t carry around more money than you need for the day.

 - Use ATMs only inside large malls or big box stores — avoid taking cash out from ATMs on the street.
 Take out small amounts of money rather than big withdrawals.

 Colombia may not be the best destination for someone entirely new to Latin America, but if you are a bit streetwise and exercise common sense, you’re not likely to become a victim.
 Indeed, it is rare that something happens.

 No Dar Papaya

 In Colombia, they have a saying “No Dar Papaya” which means don’t give papaya… Basically, they are trying to say, never offer up papaya (which is anything, really, a cell phone, money, etc) because someone will take papaya if it is “offered” to them.

 This is a bit of victim-blaming, unfortunately, but it is ingrained into Colombian life.
 Never Dar Papaya, else you make yourself an easy mark and a likely target for robbery.
 It’s better to always lean toward the cautious side here in Medellin or throughout Colombia.

-There is still a lot of poverty and huge economic inequality here… Just imagine, the price of the average cell phone you are carrying in your pocket is basically a few months of the minimum wage here ($263/month for 48 hours work per week).
+There is still a lot of poverty and huge economic inequality here… Just imagine, the price of the cell phone you are carrying in your pocket is basically a few months of income at minimum wage here (~$250/month for 48 hours of work per week).

 Solo Female Travel